 At the opposite end was an open steel door to the auxiliary control room - the memory of the room immediately hit Alyx in the gut as where she'd last made her dad a cup of tea.
 Pacing patiently in the light of the collage of monitors was a hunter.

 Through a door on the right wall just a few paces away, a gust of fire roared into the corridor; with it leaped another hunter, its chassis charred and smoking.

 At that moment, the elevator grate opened with a pleasant, courteous ding.

 "Housekeeping!"
 Sam announced, and launched a grenade.

 The hunter was blasted off its feet and the four fighters rushed in.
-Alyx reached it first where it lay prostrate on the floor; she stuffed the shotgun barrel through a charred hole in its armor and fired - emptying both barrels, its internal circuitry was ripped to shreds.
+Alyx reached it first where it lay prostrate on the floor; she stuffed the shotgun barrel through a charred hole in its armor and fired - emptying both barrels, its internal circuitry and viscera were ripped to shreds.
 Alyx caught a glimpse through the doorway it had come from; it was the sloped passage into the secondary silo, and the cacophony of battle echoed up to her.